fillup/array2xml/README.md

 needed but you don't want to put that on users of your library.
 When instantiating the ```fillup\A2X``` class you pass the data array as the first parameter and optionally provide a second array parameter with schema details.

-Currently it only supports defining how to serialize array data types, but can be updated to support namespaces and attributes without much effort, I just haven't needed that yet.
+Currently this library can serialize arrays with support for attributes and defining what non-associative array elements should be sent as.

 The schema array is a simple format of an associative array where the key is the path/position in the array and the value is an array with schema details.
-Currently it only supports an element with the name ```sendItemsAs``` to define the wrapping element name for array data types.
+Currently it supports an element with the name ```sendItemsAs``` to define the wrapping element name for array data types.
+It also supports an element named ```attributes``` which is an array of key names for child elements that should be treated as attributes to the parent element.
+See example below.

 A2X recognizes simple forms of plurals, so if the array data element has a name of ```contacts``` and you do not specify what its items should be sent as it will strip the trailing ```s``` and send each as ```contact```.